bhavc/blockChange/README.md

 Want to be notified of Bitcoins value at the end of the day?
-Set a notification.
-How about a notification for when the value of Ethereum dips 10%?
-Set a query and you will be notified when the conditions are met.
+Or how about a notification for when the value of Ethereum dips 10%?
+Set a notification and you will be alerted when the conditions are met.
 Notification is delivered using SMS and Email.

 <img width="1680" alt="3" src="https://user-images.githubusercontent.com/16729002/30709440-38ff4a66-9ed0-11e7-849c-e5aaf5012896.png">